 The colour code for touch ups or resprays for all white Fiat/Peugeot cabs and Swift coach built habitational body components is Fiat White 249.
-For silver cabs the colour reference is silver metallic 611.
+For silver cabs the colour reference is silver metallic 611 and metallic black 632.
 For Fiat/Peugeot cabs other than white, contact your Fiat/Peuget dealer or obtain a colour match.